* Trade war optimism fires up risk-taking

 "If anything we would be running with it.
 You have a background of quite decent growth and a Fed that is putting rates on hold."

-The euro ticked 0.1 percent higher to $1.1303, while the dollar index - which measures the greenback against a basket of rivals - slipped 0.1 percent to 96.848 in a quiet session with U.S. markets closed for a holiday on Monday.
+The euro ticked 0.2 percent higher to $1.1317, while the dollar index - which measures the dollar against a basket of rivals - slipped 0.2 percent to 96.755 in a quiet session with U.S. markets closed for a holiday on Monday.

-Despite Monday's cautious gains, traders are betting on a weaker euro in the coming months as they expect the European Central Bank to keep its monetary policy accommodative due to low growth in the common currency area, tepid inflation and political uncertainties.
+Despite Monday's gains, traders are betting on a weaker euro in the coming months.
+They expect the European Central Bank to maintain its accommodative monetary policy amid slow growth, tepid inflation and political uncertainties in the euro zone.

-Commerzbank analysts said the euro remained vulnerable to any flare up in the U.S.-European trade dispute too.
+Commerzbank analysts said the euro remained vulnerable to any flare-up in a U.S.-European trade dispute, too.

 "There would be very little to report on the euro positive side if this conflict were to escalate.
 The smallest economic disruptions would no doubt be damaging for the euro in the light of the fragile state of the euro zone economy," they wrote.

-The Australian dollar, seen as a barometer of risk sentment, rose 0.1 percent to $0.7147.
+The Australian dollar, considered a barometer of risk sentiment, rose 0.2 percent to $0.7150.